BLUE HORIZON 1261

 Merlin nodded, folded the note carefully, and placed it in a pocket.
 "Thank you," he said.
 "If you inoculate Brannon now, will that cure him of this Blodgett virus?"

 "The inoculations are preventive," Wilder replied.
-"If the tests prove that he does indeed have the Blodgett virus, he can be treated with proper medication.
-The prescriptions will take about four days to rid his system of the infection, and in the meantime, he will need plenty of rest and room-temperature liquids.
+"If the tests prove that he does indeed have the Blodgett virus, he can be treated with proper medication, but it will take around four days to rid his system of the infection.
+In the meantime, he will need plenty of rest and room-temperature liquids.
 He won't have much of an appetite, but the medications will also provide the proper nutrients his body will need during that time.
-When his appetite returns, his muscles will ache from having suffered this for so long, but he will be tired of being confined to bed.
+When his appetite returns, his muscles will ache, but he will be tired of being confined to bed.
 Let him up and feed him.
 He should feel closer to normal by then, and will get a little stronger each day thereafter.
 I would recommend some form of physical activity to tone up his muscles again."

-Merlin committed the instructions to memory and then held out his hand to the physician.
+Merlin committed the instructions to memory and then held out his hand to the physician with the palm up in a local custom he had read about.
 "I appreciate your help, Doctor Wilder."

-The doctor took his hand warmly.
+The doctor covered his hand in response.
 "You are welcome.
 You should be able to go inside for now.
 My physician's assistant should have the test results in about ten or fifteen minutes, and then we will have a definite answer to Mr. Brannon's dilemma."
 An intercom called out his name, so he excused himself and left the wolf to attend to business.

 Merlin tapped on the door to the examining room and then stepped inside.
 Jiro was reclining on the cushioned exam table, talking quietly with the PA.
 His voice was still hoarse, but he seemed a little livelier than he had been when they first arrived.

 "Right between the columns?"
 Jiro asked, his eyes wide in surprise.